 Crime statistics provide us with demographic factors associated with violence, but the underlying reasons are not included.
 There is no shortage of theories explaining the causes of human violence.
 However, it is not the intention of this book to critically examine all theories of violence, nor to advance any one theory or cause over another.
 Suffice to say, violence is often situational and difficult to predict or plan against it.
+Yet, violence pervades our culture in many ways.
+Americans not only engage in violence, they are entertained by it as evidenced by violence portrayed in films and video games (Kozy, 2015).
+In major cities, Americans often witness violence in their communities every day.
+The election of Donald Trump in 2016, while popular for many, also incited discontent for others.
+A number of demonstrations in our cities evolved into property destruction and violence.
+This is a form of situational violence, where social or political events spawned violence although the intention was peaceful protest.

-Most theories addressing violence are grouped into trait theories: biological, psychological, sociological, economic, and so forth (see generally: Ferrell, 2004; Ferri, 2003; Robbins, Monahan, and Silver, 2003; Williams, 2004; Wilson, 1985).
+Most theories addressing violence are grouped into trait theories: biosocial, psychological, sociological learning theories, and so forth (see generally: Pratt et al., 2010; Ferrell, 2004; Ferri, 2003; Robbins, Monahan, and Silver, 2003; Williams, 2004; Wilson, 1985).
 In general, unsanctioned violence is the result of a number of personal and social factors, including mental illness, childhood abuse and neglect, brain injuries, retaliation (e.g., street gang warfare), drug use, jealousy, twisted political or religious beliefs, and so forth.
 Others take the approach that antisocial behavior results from a series of evolutionary stages.
 In other words, people become violent through a process called violentization, which involves four stages: brutalization and subjugation, belligerency, violent coaching, and criminal activity (virulency).
-First, this person is a victim of violence and feels powerless to avoid it.
-Then the victim is taught how and when to become violent and to profit from it.
-Then he acts on that.
+It begins when a person is a victim of violence and feels powerless to avoid it.
+Then the victim is taught how and when to become violent and to profit from it, and then acts out on the violence.
 If a person from a violent environment does not become violent, it is because some part of the process is missing (Athens, 1992).

-Violent acts may be reactionary or planned or committed in the furtherance of other crimes such as robbery, or they may be committed to advance a particular cause (terrorism) or to conceal the commission of other crimes.
-Some turn to violence because of sudden changes in lifestyle (e.g., divorce, sudden loss of employment), thrill, or the need for instant gratification.
+Violent acts may be reactionary or planned or committed in the furtherance of other crimes, such as robbery, or they may be committed to advance a particular cause (terrorism) or to conceal the commission of other crimes.
+Some turn to violence because of sudden changes in lifestyle (e.g., divorce, sudden loss of employment), for thrill, or the need for instant gratification.
 And, we cannot ignore the fact that the infliction of violence in some cases is a matter of rational choice (Earls and Reiss, 1994).
-Despite the seductions or other influences of crime, crime is rewarding, and if the probability of getting away with crime outweighs the chances of apprehension, then crime may be the choice.
+Despite the seductions or other influences of crime, crime is rewarding for some, and many offenders easily justify their crimes through perverse rationalizations.
+Robbing another is rationalized by the criminals' needs or wants due to their own disenfranchisement and feelings of hopelessness.